MischaU8/yumyum/modelling/model-a-fork_nyGrViUIArE.md

-curve to use as the cutter delete the outer sheet hide the curves then thicken the sheet into a solid using the thicken tool and you're good to go oh look at the time
+curve to use as the cutter delete the outer sheet hide the curves then thicken the sheet into a solid using the thicken tool and you're good to go